Fortify the Shortest Stave in Attention: Enhancing Context Awareness of Large Language Models for Effective Tool Use: Introduction

-We argue that by shifting essential information away from the attention waveform's trough zone, we can reduce the risk of LLMs\footnote{In this paper, we focus on LLMs based on Transformer models~\cite{NIPS2017_3f5ee243} and rotary position embeddings (RoPE~\cite{su2022roformer}).
-This family of LLMs include many popular models like Llama~\cite{touvron2023llama1,touvron2023llama2}, Qwen~\cite{bai2023qwen}, Baichuan~\cite{yang2023baichuan}, etc. } missing key details, thus enhancing the efficacy of tool use.
-Given the challenge of pinpointing important information within a context in real-world scenarios, we suggest altering the waveform pattern to capture potentially important data.
-To achieve this, we modify the RoPE's rotary angle base, a crucial factor influencing the waveform pattern (see $\S$\ref{sec:rope} for details).
-Our approach involves processing the context through several parallel executions, each characterized by a unique rotary angle base of the RoPE, resulting in varied attention allocations.
-By interleaving the attention waveform peaks from different runs, we enable the LLM in each run to focus on various context positions that collectively provide a comprehensive understanding.
-We aggregate the output distributions from all these parallel executions and compute their weighted sum.
-This sum is then decoded to produce the final prediction token.
+Based on insight above, we argue that by shifting essential information away from the attention waveform's trough zone, we can reduce the risk of LLMs\footnote{In this paper, we focus on LLMs based on Transformer models~\cite{NIPS2017_3f5ee243} and rotary position embeddings (RoPE~\cite{su2022roformer}).
+This family of LLMs include many popular models like Llama~\cite{touvron2023llama1,touvron2023llama2}, Qwen~\cite{bai2023qwen}, Baichuan~\cite{yang2023baichuan}, etc. } missing crucial details, thus enhancing the efficacy of tool-use.
+Because crucial information within the context is inaccessible in practice, we propose the following approach to circumvent this challenge: We process the context through multiple parallel executions, where each execution is assigned a unique rotary angle base of the rotary position embedding, resulting a distinct waveform pattern (See \S\ref{sec:rope} for details).
+By ensuring these attention waveforms are ``complementary,'' — for any position where one waveform reaches its trough, another waveform reaches its peak — we enhance the LLM's context awareness across various positions.
+We then aggregate the output distributions from these parallel executions and compute their weighted sum.
+This sum is subsequently decoded to generate the final prediction token.

 An analogy can aid in understanding our approach: Imagine a wooden bucket with some shorter staves, which allow water to leak out.
 Similarly, the attention mechanism, at each angle base, has limited awareness of specific positions in the context.
 We utilize models to process the context with different angle bases.
 This results in the troughs of one attention wave being fortified by the peaks of another, analogous to how the longer staves in one bucket compensate for the shorter staves in another.
 Consequently, we name our proposed method \name.